valerieniloinsigh31/footnote-app/README.md

 Tell it summary page-idea detail.
 Test uses HTTP response.
 </p>

-Once this was done, I performed a coverage test to see what % of the app had been tested
+Once this was done, I performed a coverage test to see what % of the app had been tested.

-Coverage test:
-.coverage file created.
+Command to install:
+pip3 install coverage
+Command to run coverage test examine all of the tests written to see what % of app was tested-a report generated as a result: coverage run --source=todo manage.py test

+To view the report, I input the command: coverage report
+Can use an interactive HTML report, using command: coverage html and then to view this report, use following command: python3 -m http.server

+Thsi gives us the reason that various parts are not 100% covered so that we are know what is left to be tested.

 <b>Manual Testing Write-Up</b>